holuonganwork/holuonganwork-HoLuongAn_VFS_GSM_ChongGianLan/README.md

 metrics report unavailable data rather than displaying demo values.
 Data views are read-only.
 See the frontend README for configuration, extension points, build and browser checks.

+## Basic admin and driver interfaces

+The [frontend-basic prototype](frontend-basic/README.md) provides two Vietnamese interfaces: an admin inbox for receiving explanations and a driver portal for viewing requests and responding.
+Run `npm.cmd --prefix frontend-basic run dev`, then open **http://127.0.0.1:5174/admin/** or **http://127.0.0.1:5174/driver/** (use `npm` on macOS/Linux).

+This separate frontend uses browser-local sample data and supports drafts, attachments, receipts, supplement requests and responses across tabs.
+It does not connect to the current backend;
+authentication and server-side explanation APIs remain integration work.

 ## Development boundaries

 No uploads, broker/worker service, Redis/object storage, external payment integration,